 4. Cultural appreciation

-The process of learning a new language can be very refreshing, as it allows you to consider different perspectives and embrace views other than your own.
-Languages are steeped in history and social trends, and so by learning to understand well known phrases and commonly used words, you will start to gain a much deeper understanding of a country than you might expect.
-And when you find yourself starting to understand little snippets of conversations overheard in other languages, or being able to speak to non-English speaking people in their own language it can be hugely satisfying.
+The process of learning a new language can be very refreshing as it allows you to consider different perspectives and embrace views other than your own.
+Languages are steeped in history and social trends, and so by learning to understand well-known phrases and commonly used words, you’ll start to gain a much deeper understanding of a country than you might expect.

 Language learning has even been said to help increase kindness and inclusiveness in the world – as people begin to understand each other better, it becomes natural to act with greater compassion and empathy.